Extremely Loud & Incredibly Close (film): Filming

 Principal photography was expected to begin in January, but started in March 2011.
 Filming went on hiatus in June.
 On May 16, 2011, scenes were shot on the streets of the Lower East Side and Chinatown.
 Cranes were used to shoot scenes on the corner of Orchard Street and Grand Street.
 Extremely Loud & Incredibly Close was filmed with an Arri Alexa and was the first Hollywood feature film to use Arri's ArriRaw format to store the data for post-production.
 Several scenes for the film were shot in Central Park, a location that is integral to the storyline, near The Lake and Wollman Rink.
-The Seaport Jewelry Exchange on Fulton St. was used for a pivotal scene in the film when the son is searching through a jewelry store and its back room.
+The Seaport Jewelry Exchange on Fulton St. was used for a pivotal scene in the film when Oskar is searching through a jewelry store and its back room.

 Release

 Daldry had hoped to have the film released around the tenth anniversary of the terrorist attacks of September 11, 2001.
-A test screening took place in New York on September 25, 2011 to a positive reaction.
+A test screening took place in New York on September 25, 2011, to a positive reaction.
 Extremely Loud & Incredibly Close had a limited release in the United States on December 25, 2011, and a wide release on January 20, 2012.
 It was released in the United Kingdom on February 17, 2012.